 Electronic monitoring

-Verifying seabird safe practices with electronic monitoring.
+Learn about monitoring seabird-safe practices with electronic monitoring.

-Electronic monitoring potential
+Electronic monitoring can:

 • Check if night setting protocols are followed.

-• Check if bird scaring lines aare used.
-EM cannot always confirm that the bird scaring line meets all design specifications.
-The verifier can be more confident these specifications are being metHowever, when EM is combined with dockside inspections.
+• Check if bird scaring lines are used.
+EM cannot always confirm that the bird scaring line meets design specifications.
+However, when EM is combined with dockside inspections, there can be greater confidence these specifications are being met.1

 • Check if an underwater bait setter is used.
 EM cannot confirm the depth that hooks are released from the bait setter

 • Check if line weights are present on branchlines.
-EM cannot confirm the mass of weights or their distance from the hook.
-However, when EM is combined with dockside inspections, the verifier can be more confident these specifications are being met.
+EM cannot currently confirm the mass of weights or their distance from the hook.2 However, when EM is combined with dockside inspections, there can be greater confidence these specifications are being met.
+However, the position of sliding weights in relation to the hook is easily changed during fishing (and after the dockside inspection).

-To detect bird scaring lines
+Check bird scaring lines

 Camera position

-Minimum footage review
+Recommended footage review

-What to record in the review of each set
+What to record for each set

 • The presence of coloured streamers.

-More about bird scaring lines.
+More about bird scaring lines

 Camera position

-• setting (camera at the stern), and
+• setting (camera at the stern), or

-• during hauling (camera at the hauling station).
+• hauling (camera at the hauling station).

-Minimum footage review
+Recommended footage review

 • Instances where weights are missing from branchlines.

-More about line weighting.
+More about line weighting

-To detect night setting
+Check night setting

-What to record in the review of each set
+What to record for each set

 • Time of the start and end of the set.